 Finally (I think?
 I might have forgotten something as there is so much to say) there is an expandable pocket on the front of the back for storing your extra clothing layers.
 It is big enough for a rain jacket, rain pants, hat and gloves and possibly even more, it really is pretty roomy.

-This first bag, the Rotation 180 Professional, should be available in March and of course it will be just the beginning.
-You can sign up on their website to be notified of updates HERE.
+This first bag, the Rotation 180 Professional, should be available in March (EDIT: Is now available here) and of course it will be just the beginning.
 They’ve been on the Think Tank booth all week here at PhotoPlus taking feedback from photographers and so far people, myself included, like what they see.
 I have a feeling you’re going to be hearing a lot more about this new company on this site in the future.